 Carrying out regression analysis

-On the Y-axis, revenue generated.
+On the Y-axis, you place the revenue generated.
 On the X-axis, the number of digital ads.
 By plotting the information on the graph, and drawing a line (called the regression line) through the middle of the data, you can see the relationship between the number of digital ads placed and revenue generated.

 This regression line is the line that provides the best description of the relationship between your independent variables and your dependent variable.
 In this example, we’ve used a simple linear regression model.